Last Updated: 22 November 2021

-View the latest builds from your Azure DevOps and on-premise Team Foundation Server projects.
+View the latest builds in real time from your Azure DevOps projects.

 This project is a modernized resurrection of the original open source project by Orbit One.
 We've rewritten the service layer from scratch to use the latest Azure DevOps REST APIs for best performance, improved the styling, fixed some bugs, and migrated the whole thing to .Net Core.
-It can run as a Linux Docker container, including an ARM version that can be run on a Raspberry Pi in a matter of minutes.
+It can run as a Linux Docker container, including a pre-built ARM version that can be run on a Raspberry Pi in a matter of minutes.

 Build tiles have links to additional information within Azure Dev Ops for swift assessment of the problem without losing valuable time.
 The ribbon over the top right hand corner shows the number of tests, and how many passed.

 Use this command to run the app as a container.
 Note that there are two different URL variations for cloud Azure DevOps: 'yourazdo.visualstudio.com' or 'dev.azure.com/yourazdo'.
 Either of these are valid in the 'ServerUrl' parameter.

 docker run --name buildscreen -p 80:80 -e AzureDevOpsProvider:ServerUrl="https://yourazdo.visualstudio.com" -e AzureDevOpsProvider:AuthToken="yourauthtoken" -e AzureDevOpsProvider:ProjectCollection="projectcolletion" -e AzureDevOpsProvider:Projects="comma,delimited,list" -e AzureDevOpsProvider:Organization="your-organization" parksq/buildscreen